bLU cRU Concept

 The top performing riders (up to a maximum of 44) in their National Championships will reach the YZ125 bLU cRU Cup Superfinale, a true international race held at one of the world’s biggest motocross events.
 The top three finishers at the Superfinale and two wildcard riders will move on to take part in a unique Yamaha Masterclass under the guidance, supervision and advise of the bLU cRU Ambassadors.
 From this, one lucky rider is picked to move up and join the MJC Yamaha Official EMX125 Team as an Official Yamaha rider in the 2018 EMX125 Championship.

 More than 80 riders entered into the 2017 YZ125 bLU cRU Cup program where 33 made it to the Superfinale which took place at the biggest and most watched motocross event in the world, the Monster Energy FIM Motocross of Nations.
-After a wild and challenging, yet extremely fun and rewarding weekend, five riders were selected to attend the bLU cRU Masterclass that will take place in Italy at the end of October.
+After a wild and challenging, yet extremely fun and rewarding weekend, five riders were selected to attend the bLU cRU Masterclass that took place in Latina, Italy at the end of October.
 The riders selected were the top-three finishers in the YZ125 bLU cRU Cup Superfinale; sixteen-year-old Swede Arvid Lüning, sixteen-year-old Italian Francesco Bassi and Bassi’s fourteen-year-old compatriot Kevin Cristino.
-They will be joined by the two kids that made the wild-card selection; Race 1 winner, fifteen-year-old Estonian Jorgen-Matthias Talviku and sixteen-year-old Frenchman Pierre Moine.
-During the Masterclass, the five riders will be carefully observed by the professional motocross riders and industry names who have been mentoring them throughout the year.
-One talented youngster will be selected at the YZ125 bLU cRU Cup winner.
-He will receive a professional contract to race a GYTR kitted YZ125 in the 2018 EMX125 series on the MJC Yamaha Official EMX125 team.
+They were joined by the two kids that made the wild-card selection; Race 1 winner, fifteen-year-old Estonian Jorgen-Matthias Talviku and sixteen-year-old Frenchman Pierre Moine.